 Do you want to learn how to write a killer cover letter and land your perfect job?
-Let’s break down how to put together a professional cover letter with contact information, personal branding, and a great narrative.
+I’ll even show you an example of a cover letter I’ve used to land my dream job.
+Let’s break down how to put together a professional cover letter with contact information, personal branding, and a great narrative!

 Personally, my style (and industry) can have a more aesthetic and modern design vibe.
 Depending on the company you are applying to, you may want to have a simple and classic vibe.
 Read the job description and research the company you are applying to and alter your letter to fit each specific one.
 Also, pay attention to the specifications of the cover letter.
 Sometimes, you can upload a PDF, image, or Word Doc.
 Others may only allow certain file types.
 Personally, I like PDFs because you control how they look on nearly any screen (example at the bottom).
 Pro-tip: use a website like Canva to create stunning documents.